ShoMisawa/90-800_Tester/README.md

 # 90-800 Tester Development (104252)
 ---
-End of Project: September 2023
+End of Project: September 2023 ; Continue to make improvement

-UPDATE: Production team have requested to have confirmation button on the Top side.
+Completed: Production team have requested to have confirmation button on the Top side.
 This change has made on Rev A4.
 Board not ordered yet.

+Update: Op-Amp, TVS, Zener, Series Resistor, capacitor for the voltage measurement for 24VDC (Revision R5)
 ---
 #### Instruction for T-867
 1. Plug in 5V power supply to the left-hand side of the tester.